franzos/goFranz/_clients/german-windows-malaysia.md

 bg: malaysia
 ---

 German Windows Malaysia has been a client of mine for over 10 years.
-Since we've first started working together in 2011, Q-Windows has come a long way and has already won numerous awards and a recognition as regional leader.
+Since we've first started working together in 2011, German Windows has come a long way and has already won numerous awards and a recognition as regional leader.